Tucker’s Story

 I was able to leave Tucker’s family with a clear treatment plan and some goals that they could work on with Tucker.
 The family is still using their referring veterinarian for medication refills, lab work and additional wellness and preventative medicine that are needed.
 Tucker was doing great on his recheck last week and had even built some additional muscle mass with the walking he has been doing.

-Please don’t hesitate to call if you have questions or would like to schedule a time for me to meet with you.
-I perform at home evaluations and euthanasias in Durham, Raleigh and Chapel Hill.
+Please don’t hesitate to call or text if you have questions or would like to schedule a time for me to meet with you.
+I provide at home evaluations and euthanasias in Durham, Raleigh and Chapel Hill.

 A Peaceful Goodbye for Bella